xamarin/xamarin-macios/docs/website/binding_types_reference_guide.md

 If no `null` value is present then an `ArgumentNullException` will be thrown.

+### BackingFieldTypeAttribute

+Typically the Objective-C type for each enum element in a strongly typed enum is an `NSString`, but this attribute makes it possible to select another backing type for the backing field.

+Currently, these types are supported:

+* `nint`
+* `nuint`
+* `NSNumber`
+* `NSString` (this is the default if none is specified)

 ## Global attributes

 Global attributes are either applied using the `[assembly:]` attribute modifier